MisaRistolainen/MisasMinerSetup/README.md

 This is a simple GUI setup program to start mining garlicoin.
 Can also be used as a nice GUI while mining to get on-demand hashrates and temps.
 It currently is in development and might be buggy.
-### REMEMBER TO PRESS ENTER AFTER ENTERING YOUR WALLET

 ---